ui-schema/ui-schema/README.md

   <a href="https://ui-schema.bemit.codes" rel="noopener noreferrer" target="_blank"><img width="125" src="https://ui-schema.bemit.codes/logo.svg" alt="UI Schema Logo"></a>
 </p>

-<h1 align="center">UI Schema for React</h1>
+<h1 align="center">UI Schema</h1>

-JSON Schema form + UI generator for any design system, first-class support for [Material UI React](https://material-ui.com), easily create own widgets and plugins.
+Generate forms and UIs from JSON Schema.
+Use the headless React components to create powerful schema-driven apps, compatible with any design system.
+Get started quickly with [Material UI React](https://ui-schema.bemit.codes/quick-start?ds=mui) or [Bootstrap](https://ui-schema.bemit.codes/quick-start?ds=bts) and easily create your own widgets and plugins.

-Develop your next React app faster, with less code duplications - and without wasting time to implement validations.
+Create smart apps faster, with less code — thanks to auto-generated UIs, built-in validation, and easy customization.

 > [!CAUTION]
 >
 > You're **exploring the [*next* version](https://github.com/ui-schema/ui-schema/discussions/184#discussioncomment-3100010)**!
 If you spot odd behaviour or have feedback, please [open an issue](https://github.com/ui-schema/ui-schema/issues/new?template=bug.md&title=0.5.x%40next%20Bug%20&labels=bug&type=bug).
 >
-> The new documentation is not yet completed, the repository includes [a basic migration guide from 0.4.x to 0.5.x](./packages/docs/src/content/updates/v0.4.0-v0.5.0.md), the [below example code is updated for 0.5.x](#example-ui-schema), while the published documentation is still for 0.4.x.
-You can [preview the new docs locally](./CONTRIBUTING.md#documentation-app) by setting up the repo.
+> The **published documentation is still for version 0.4.x**.
+The new documentation for 0.5.x is not yet complete.
+However, the repository includes [a basic migration guide from 0.4.x to 0.5.x](./packages/docs/src/content/updates/v0.4.0-v0.5.0.md), and the [example code below is updated for 0.5.x](#example-ui-schema).
+You can [preview the new documentation locally](./CONTRIBUTING.md#documentation-app) by setting up the repository.
 >
 > To use the `next` version you must specify the exact version or use `@ui-schema/ui-schema@next` during installation.